sharc-lab/FPGA_ECE8893/2023_Spring/Lab2/README.md

 - **Part B**: Unoptimized but synthesizable tiled-convolution in HLS (30 points)
 - **Part C**: Optimized (and synthesizable) tiled-convolution in HLS (40 points)

-More of Part B and Part C later.
-To start with, you have to simply implement a 7 x 7 convolution with all your C/C++ knowledge and ensure functional correctness.

 ## Part A: Implementation of C Model for Convolution (30 points)

 Before we jump into the HLS implementation and start to play around with those pragmas that we love, we need to have a functionally correct implementation prepared to assist us with debugging.
 Without a reference C model, it is incredibly painful to debug the tiling-based convolution that you will implement after this.